isomerpages/moe-damaipri/_notification/eOpen House 2023.md

 <div><img style="width:90%" src="/images/Random/Openhouse%20Matter/2023%20openhouse%20copy%204.jpg"></div><br>
 <div style="text-align: center;"><h3><b>Principal's Message</b></h3></div>
 <div style="text-align: justify;">~ Stay tune for the video ~<br><br>
-We hope this E-Open House will provide an insight into our school’s academic curriculum and niche programmes.
-In addition to a live talk by our School Principal, there will be different sharing sessions by our heads of departments, parent volunteers, student care personnel and ex-Damai students for those who signed up.</div><br>
+We hope this E-Open House will provide your students and their parents an insight into our school’s academic curriculum and niche programmes.
+In addition to a live talk by our School Principal, there will be engagement sessions by our heads of departments, parent volunteers, student care personnel and ex-Damai students for those who signed up.</div><br>
-<div style="text-align: center;">Register for our Principal Live Talk on<br><b>Saturday, 8th July 2023.</b>
+<div style="text-align: center;">Register for our Live Engagement Session on<br><b>Saturday, 8th July 2023.</b>
 <img style="width:200px" src="/images/Announcement/2023/register.jpeg"><br>
 Scan the QR code to register or click the link
 <a href="https://form.gov.sg/64678675c36fce0012152825">here.</a></div><br>